-HighTower Advisors generally doesn’t require a minimum investment to start a relationship.
-However, the firm notes that its services may not benefit clients with small asset levels due to higher fees.
+Generally, the firm doesn’t require a minimum investment to start a relationship.
+However, the advisory notes that its services may not benefit clients with small asset levels due to higher fees.
 The firm believes these expenses may significantly impact account sizes below $500,000.

 Services Offered by Hightower Advisors

-Representatives of HighTower Advisors generally provide investment advisory services on a discretionary basis.
-This means advisors have complete access to your account, and they’re authorized to sell or purchase securities as they see fit to meet your investment goals based on your Individual Investment Policy Statement (IPS).
+Representatives of Hightower Advisors generally provide investment advisory services on a discretionary basis.
+This means advisors are authorized to sell or purchase securities as they see fit to meet your investment goals based on your Individual Investment Policy Statement (IPS).